-These nurses handle various illnesses and disorders like food allergies, ulcers, reflux, diarrhea and constipation.
+These professionals handle various illnesses and disorders like food allergies, ulcers, reflux, diarrhea, and constipation.

-Gastroenterology nurses also handle patients who are dealing with more severe medical conditions such as rectal cancer, colon cancer and ulcerative colitis.
+It includes medical conditions such as rectal cancer, colon cancer, and ulcerative colitis.

 The purpose of performing an endoscopy is to diagnose potential gastroenterological disorders.

-In addition to performing an endoscopy these nurses may also perform other diagnostic tests to check for possible healthcare problems such as performing barium enemas, ultrasounds or x-rays.
+In addition to performing an endoscopy, these nurses perform other diagnostic tests to check for possible healthcare problems, such as barium enemas, ultrasounds, or x-rays.

 Other job responsibilities include giving nutritional advice and helping patients consume medications.

-Before an exam gastroenterology nurses explain the different healthcare and procedural options available to them and make them aware of the various risks and benefits associated with each option.
+Before exam gastroenterology, nurses explain the different healthcare and procedural options available to them and make them aware of each option’s various risks and benefits.

-In more severe situations it is not uncommon for gastroenterology nurses to assist physicians and other healthcare professionals with various surgical procedures.
+It is common for gastroenterology nurses to assist physicians and other healthcare professionals with various surgical procedures in more extreme situations.

-Gastroenterology nurses might provide advice to patients regarding what they should and shouldn’t eat and how to manage the symptoms of gastrointestinal disorders.
+Gastroenterology nurses might advise patients on what they should and shouldn’t eat and how to manage the symptoms of gastrointestinal disorders.

-Although gastroenterology nurses specialize in dealing with gastrointestinal disorders, these nurses can perform most of the basic diagnostic checks and procedures that are used outside of gastroenterology.
+However, these nurses can perform most basic diagnostic checks and procedures outside gastroenterology.